fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

   Messages may not be sent between Patients or between Practitioners.
 When sending a message to a CareTeam, it is possible to narrow the recipient to be of a certain role.
 This is done by setting the "restriction-category" extension to a specific role value.
-  When sent, a message may no longer be updated by the sender.
+  When sent (by setting status "completed"), a message may no longer be updated by the sender.
-  A recipient may update the "received" time on a message.
+  A recipient may update the "received" time and the "administrative-status" (eg. "read") on a message.
 - __Notification__: For sending notification from Practitioners to Patients.
 These are usually text-based, and may have a temporal validity attached (see "period" extension) to indicate at which point a notification is no longer valid.
 When sent, a notification may no longer be updated by the sender.